robguilarr/robguilar/content/posts/candy_crush_difficulty/candy_crush_difficulty.md

 <p align="middle"><img src="https://raw.githubusercontent.com/robguilarr/candy_crush_difficulty/master/plots/pareto.png" style="width: 900px"></p>

 From the last Pareto chart, we can deduce that 80% of the 6814 players just count with 3 levels recorded of 15.
-But, since this was extracted from a random sample, this won’t affect our study
+But, since this was extracted from a random sample, this won’t affect our study.

 ### Difficulty of completing a level in a single try

 There is a combination of easier and challenging levels.
 Chance and skills make the number of attempts required to pass a level different from one player to another.
 The presumption is that difficult levels demand more tries on average than easier ones.
-That is, the harder a level is the lower the likelihood to pass that level in a single try
+That is, the harder a level is the lower the likelihood to pass that level in a single try.

 In these circumstances, the [Bernoulli process](https://en.wikipedia.org/wiki/Bernoulli_process) might be useful.
 As a *Boolean* result, there are only two possibilities, win or lose.
 This can be measured by a single parameter:

 $p_{win} = \frac{\Sigma wins }{\Sigma attempts }$:  the probability of completing the level in a single attempt

-Let's calculate the difficulty $p_{win}$ individually for each of the 15 levels
+Let's calculate the difficulty $p_{win}$ individually for each of the 15 levels.

 ```python
 difficulty = df.groupby('level').agg(attempts = ('num_attempts', 'sum'),